-They are based on Bioreactance®, a technology that was created by Cheetah Medical's scientists over years of research and development, followed by extensive testing and validation.
+The CHEETAH NICOM and Starling SV hemodynamic systems are based on Bioreactance®, a technology that was created by the company following years of research and development and extensive testing and validation.
 The basis behind this technology is the use of time delay, or phase shifts, which occur when an alternating electrical current (AC) is passed through the thorax.

 - Four noninvasive sensor pads are applied to the thorax, creating a ‘box’ around the heart.

 - A small electric current of known frequency (75kHz) is applied across the thorax between the outer pair of sensors.